apache/beam/learning/prompts/code-generation/05_io_spanner.md

 Prompt:
-Write the python code to read data from Cloud Spanner using Apache Beam.
+Write the Python code to read data from Cloud Spanner using Apache Beam.
 Response:
-You can read data from [Cloud Spanner](https://cloud.google.com/spanner) using the Apache Beam [SpannerIO](https://beam.apache.org/releases/pydoc/current/apache_beam.io.gcp.spanner.html) connector which allows you to read and write data from and to Spanner.
-Cloud Spanner is supported both in batch and streaming pipelines:
+You can read data from [Cloud Spanner](https://cloud.google.com/spanner) using the Apache Beam [SpannerIO connector](https://beam.apache.org/releases/pydoc/current/apache_beam.io.gcp.spanner.html).
+The SpannerIO connector lets you read data from and write data to Cloud Spanner.
+Cloud Spanner is supported in both batch pipelines and streaming pipelines.

 ```python
 import logging